sonniebailey/sonniebailey.github.io/about-content.md

 I will probably work through some "flawcasting" in relation to your financial situation.
 Specifically, we will consider a number of assumptions/variables that you are making (either explicitly or implicitly to date!) and see how these translate into your long-term financial situation.
 As part of this, we will investigate the strength of your assumptions, and look at different types of scenarios.
 (I use the term "flawcasting" instead of forecasting, because the only guarantee someone can give about a long-term forecast is that it will be wrong!)

 When it comes to specific goals and objectives, I will ask questions about how you prioritise them, if and when you need to make trade-offs.
-For example, how would you personally balance working less, retiring earlier, trying something different professionally, having more money in retirement, spending more on day-to-day lifestyle and/or capital items (eg baches), and being more generous with loved ones and causes you care about.
+For example, how would you personally balance different options against each other, such as working less, retiring earlier, trying something different professionally, having more money in retirement, spending more on day-to-day lifestyle and/or capital items (eg baches), and being more generous with loved ones and causes you care about.

 As we speak, I will take notes.
 I also have a document that I use that helps me to make sure that I don't miss any important topics and that might prompt me to go into more detail.
 However, the conversation tends to be very organic.